-During 2023, concerns about inflation, uncertainties regarding the U.S. government's debt ceiling, the health of the banking industry following significant deposit outflows experienced by several U.S. banks, and interest rate hikes by the Federal Reserve were dominant themes causing market stress and volatility.
-Throughout these challenges, we have continued to deliver on our dual mission of providing access to critical liquidity funding to member financial institutions and expanding support for affordable housing and community investment.
-Although some of the challenges experienced in 2023 have subsided, we continue to monitor the changing economic landscape and are committed to assisting members in meeting their funding needs.
+During 2024, we delivered on our dual mission of providing access to ongoing liquidity funding to member financial institutions and expanding support for affordable housing and community investment.
+We continue to monitor the changing economic landscape and are committed to assisting members in meeting their funding needs.